AndreaPratama/Merchandise_Sales/README.md

    Maintain high product ratings by addressing customer feedback promptly.
 Highlight customer reviews in marketing materials to build trust and credibility.

 8. **Invest in Review Analysis:**
    Continue analyzing customer reviews for actionable insights.
 Identify patterns in sentiment to address concerns and improve customer satisfaction.

-By implementing these recommendations, Lee Chatmen’s merchandise business can enhance its performance, strengthen customer relationships, and drive long-term growth.

 ---